demoriz/rucaptcha-go/README.md

 # Golang Module for 2Captcha API
-The easiest way to quickly integrate [2Captcha] into your code to automate solving of any type of captcha.
+The easiest way to quickly integrate [rucaptcha](https://rucaptcha.com) into your code to automate solving of any type of captcha.
+This module is a fork of the module [2captcha-go](https://github.com/2captcha/2captcha-go).

 - [Installation](#installation)
 - [Configuration](#configuration)